monte-language/monte/docs/source/guards.rst

 Guards are not checked during compilation.
 They are checked during execution, and will throw exceptions if the value cannot be coerced to pass the guard.
-Guards play a key role in protecting the security properties when working with untrusted code, as discussed in :ref:`secure-distributed-computing`.
+Guards play a key role in protecting the security properties when working with untrusted code.

 Standard Guards
 ~~~~~~~~~~~~~~~